At a Glance - Solutions to Equations

 Let's start with the basics: An equation is a string of mathematical symbols stating the equality of two expressions.

-2. "x times two plus seven equals three times x" can be written in symbols as 2x + 7 = 3x.
+2. "Two times x plus seven equals three times x" can be written in symbols as 2x + 7 = 3x.

-3. The equation states that the quantities and 10 are equal.
+3. The equation states that the quantities x/2 – 2 and 10 are equal.

 As it turns out, they are the exact same thing.
 Probably good to know.

-2. The equation 1 = 0 is false because 1 and 0 are not the same value.
+2. The equation 1 = 0 is false because 1 and 0 aren't the same value.